aioworkers/aioworkers/docs/plugin.rst

 The plugin is also considered to be a module whose functions are defined according to the interface of the base class Plugin.
+If in module not defined get_config search config files by mask plugin*.